Confidence Intervals for Projections of Partially Identified Parameters: Introduction

+Regarding computation, previous implementations of projection-based inference \citep[e.g.,][]{CilibertoTamer09,Grieco14,dic:mor16} reported the smallest and largest value of $p^\prime \theta$ among parameter values $\theta \in \mathcal C_n(c_{1-\alpha})$ that were discovered using, e.g., grid-search or simulated annealing with no cooling.
+This becomes computationally cumbersome as $d$ increases because it typically requires a number of evaluation points that grows exponentially with $d$.
+In contrast, using a probabilistic model, our method iteratively draws evaluation points from regions that are considered highly relevant for finding the confidence interval's end point.
+In applications, this tends to substantially reduce the number of evaluation points.

-\textbf{Structure of the paper.} Section \ref{sec:setup} sets up notation and describes our approach in detail.
-Section \ref{sec:main_comput} describes computational implementation of the method and establishes convergence of our proposed algorithm.
-Section \ref{sec:main} lays out our assumptions and, under these assumptions, establishes uniform validity of calibrated projection for inference on projections and smooth functions of $\theta$.
-It also shows that more stringent conditions allow for several simplifications to the method, including that it can suffice to evaluate $\hat{c}_n$ at only two values of $\theta$ and that one can dispense with a tuning parameter.
-The section closes with a formal comparison of calibrated projection and BCS-profiling.
-Section \ref{sec:MC} reports the results of Monte Carlo simulations.
-Section \ref{sec:conclusions} draws conclusions.
+\textbf{Structure of the paper.} Section \ref{sec:setup} sets up notation and describes our approach in detail, including computational implementation of the method and choice of tuning parameters.
+Section \ref{sec:main:res} establishes uniform asymptotic validity of $CI_n$, and Section \ref{sec:main:conv} shows that our algorithm converges at a specific rate which depends on the smoothness of the constraints.
+Section \ref{sec:KT15} reports the results of an empirical application that revisits the analysis in \cite[Section 8]{KT15}.
+Section \ref{sec:conclusion} draws conclusions.
 The proof of convergence of our algorithm is in Appendix \ref{app:EAM_conv}.
-All other proofs, background material for our algorithm, and additional results are in the Online Appendix.\footnote{Section \ref{sec:background} provides convergence-related results and background material for our algorithm and describes how to compute $\hat{c}_n(\theta)$.
-Section \ref{sec:verify_examples} verifies, for a number of canonical moment (in)equality models, the assumptions that we invoke to show validity of our inference procedure and for our algorithm.
-Section \ref{sec:app_A} contains proofs of the Theorems in this paper's Section \ref{sec:main}.
-Section \ref{app:Lemma} collects Lemmas supporting the preceding proofs.
-Section \ref{sec:compare_BCS_further} provides further comparisons with the profiling method of \cite{BCS14_subv}, including an example where calibrated projection has higher power in finite sample.
-Section \ref{sec:compare_AS} provides comparisons with ``uncalibrated" projection of the confidence region in \cite{AS}, including simple conditions under which $CI_n$ is asymptotically strictly shorter than $CI_n^{proj}$.}
+Appendix \ref{sec:EAM_for_BCS} shows that our algorithm can be used to compute BCS-profiling confidence intervals.
+Appendix \ref{sec:MC} reports the results of Monte Carlo simulations comparing our proposed method with that of BCS.
+All other proofs, background material for our algorithm, and additional results are in the Online Appendix.\footnote{Appendix \ref{sec:background} provides convergence-related results and background material for our algorithm and describes how to compute $\hat{c}_{n,1-\alpha}(\theta)$.
+Appendix \ref{app:all_ass} presents the assumptions under which we prove uniform asymptotic validity of $CI_n$.
+Appendix \ref{sec:verify_examples} verifies, for a number of canonical partial identification problems, the assumptions that we invoke to show validity of our inference procedure and for our algorithm.
+Appendix \ref{sec:app_A} contains the proof of Theorem \ref{thm:validity}.
+Appendix \ref{app:Lemma} collects Lemmas supporting this proof. }